aniyomiorg/aniyomi-website/website/src/docs/guides/player-settings.md

 - **Disabled** - No debanding, Video will be played as it is.
 - **CPU** - Uses the CPU to deband. also has the side effect of converting video to 8bit color.
 This is the slowest option but works on most devices.
 - **GPU** - Uses hardware acceleration for debanding.
 Faster option but may not be compatible with all devices.
-- **YUV420P** - Transforms the video into the YUV420P format, providing optimal speed and compatibility.Also has the side effect of turning the video into 8bit color.
+- **YUV420P** - Transforms the video into the YUV420P format, providing optimal speed and compatibility.
+Also has the side effect of turning the video into 8bit color.

 ## Volume and brightness